Doron-L/PriceOfCall/README.md

 ## Introduction
-During my fellowship at Insight Data Science I took on a two weeks consulting project for Upcall, a B2B telemarketing and sales company.
+During my fellowship at Insight Data Science I took on a consulting project for Upcall, a B2B telemarketing and sales company.
 Upcall wanted to get insights from their data.
 It made sense to firs try to optimize the time when a specific number is being called in order to increase pick up rate (probability that someone answers the phone).